 - Submit only original, unpublished work.

-- The paper should be complete in all aspects.
+- The paper should be completed in all aspects.

 - The document should contain no language flaws.

-- The author will be legally responsible of all the contents of the document, submitted for the publication.
+- The author will be legally responsible for all the contents of the document, submitted for publication.

-- Check all references to ensure all essential information is included, and are cited in accordance to the journal format.
+- Check all references to ensure all essential information is included, and are cited in accordance with the journal format.

-- Please include a professional bio, description of your organization, and current contact information of no more than 50 words.
+- Please include a professional bio, a description of your organization, and current contact information.

-- Submit documents in Word format.
+- Submit documents in Word format as per IJIMS template.
 Do not submit PDF files.

-The authors are instructed to develop their document as per following format.
+The authors are instructed to develop their document as per the attached IJIMS Paper Format.

 Ethical Guidelines for the Author(s)

-The following ethical guidelines are obligatory for all author(s) violation of which may result in application of penalties by the editor, including but not limited to the suspension or revocation of publishing privileges.
+The following ethical guidelines are obligatory for all author(s) violations of which may result in the application of penalties by the editor, including but not limited to the suspension or revocation of publishing privileges.

 Originality and Plagiarism